-\$DD in rela ation to spe ecific products \$.4(4) & (5), \$ch.
-2 4.10.
-15 16 FIs may apply SDD in relation to a customer if the FI has reasonable grounds to believe that the transaction conducted by the customer relates to any one of the following products: (a) a provident, pension, retirement or superannuation scheme (however described) that provides retirement benefits to employees, where contributions to the scheme are made by way of deduction from income from employment and the scheme rules do not permit the assignment of a member's interest under the scheme; (b) an insurance policy for the purposes of a provident, pension, retirement or superannuation scheme (however described) that does not contain a surrender clause and cannot be used as a collateral; or (c) a life insurance policy in respect of which: (i) an annual premium of no more than \$8,000 or an equivalent amount in any other currency is payable; or (ii) a single premium of no more than \$20,000 or an equivalent amount in any other currency is payable.
-4.10.
-16 17 For the purpose of item (a) of paragraph 4.10.1516, Fls may generally treat the employer as, the customertrustee and apply SDD on the employer.
-Where Fls have a any other person who has control over the business relationship withincluding the administrator or the scheme manager, as the customer.
-Fls are not required to apply the provisions of section 2(1)(b) of Schedule 2 where the customer is a scheme falling within item (a) of paragraph 4.10.16.
-This means that they need not normally identify the beneficial owners of the scheme, i.e. the employees, it should identify and verify the their identities of the employees in accordance with the requirements set out in paragraphs 4.8.
-It is only necessary to conduct CDD on the customer of the Fl. \$olicitor's lient acco unts \$.4(6), \$ch.
-2 4.10.
-17 18 If a customer of an FI is a solicitor or a firm of solicitors, the FI is not required to identify the beneficial owners of the client account opened by the customer, provided that the following criteria are satisfied: (a) the client account is kept in the name of the customer;(b) moneys or securities of the customer's clients in the client account are mingled; and(c) the client account is managed by the customer as those clients' agent.
-4.10.
-18 19 In addition to performing the normal CDD on the customer, when opening a client account for a solicitor or a firm of solicitors, FIs should establish the proposed use of the account, i.e. whether to hold co-mingled client funds or the funds of a specific client.

-4.10.
-19 20 FI should obtain evidence to satisfy that the solicitor is authorized to practise in Hong Kong or in an equivalent jurisdiction.under the Legal Practitioners Ordinance (Cap.
-159).
+1 (c) a life insurance policy in respect of which: (i) an annual premium of no more than \$8,000 or an equivalent amount in any other currency is payable; or (ii) a single premium of no more than \$20,000 or an equivalent amount in any other currency is payable.
+4.10.16 For the purpose of item (a) of paragraph 4.10.15, Fls may generally treat the employer as the customer and apply SDD on the employer.
+Where Fls have a business relationship with the employees, it should identify and verify the identities of the employees in accordance with the requirements set out in paragraphs 4.8.
+Solicitor's c lient acco unts s.4(6), Sch.
+2 4.10.17 If a customer of an FI is a solicitor or a firm of solicitors, the FI is not required to identify the beneficial owners of the client account opened by the customer, provided that the following criteria are satisfied: (a) the client account is kept in the name of the customer;(b) moneys or securities of the customer's clients in the client account are mingled; and(c) the client account is managed by the customer as those clients' agent.
+4.10.18 In addition to performing the normal CDD on the customer, when opening a client account for a solicitor or a firm of solicitors, FIs should establish the proposed use of the account, i.e. whether to hold co-mingled client funds or the funds of a specific client.
+4.10.19 FI should obtain evidence to satisfy that the solicitor is authorized to practise in Hong Kong or in an equivalent jurisdiction.
 FIs may assume that the solicitor has reliable and proper systems in place to identify each client and allocate the funds to the underlying client and apply SDD unless they become aware of any adverse information (e.g. adverse publicity or reprimand by the Law Society) to the contrary.
-4.10.
-20 21 If a client account is opened on behalf of a single client or there are sub-accounts for each individual client where funds are not comingled at the FI, the FI should establish the identity of the underlying client(s) in addition to that of the solicitor opening the account.
-4.11 High -risk situ ations s.15, \$ch.
-2 4.11.1 Section 15 of Schedule 2 specifies that an FI must, in any situation that by its nature presents a higher risk of ML/TF, take additional measures to mitigate the risk of ML/TF Examples of higher risk customers may include, having regard to the identified ML/TF risks: (a) non-resident customers; (b) private banking; (c) legal persons or arrangements such as trusts that are personal assets holding vehicles; and (d) companies that have nominee shareholders or shares in bearer form.
-Additional measures 43 or EDD should be taken to mitigate the ML/TF risk involved, which for illustration purposes, may include: (a) obtaining additional information on the customer (e.g. connected parties44, accounts or relationships) and updating more regularly the customer profile including the identification data; (b) obtaining additional information on the intended nature of the business relationship (e.g. anticipated account activity), the source of wealth and source of funds; (c) obtaining the approval of senior management to commence or continue the relationship; and (d) conducting enhanced monitoring of the business relationship, by increasing the number and timing of the controls applied and selecting patterns of transactions that need further examination.
-For avoidance of doubt, all high-risk customers should be subject to a minimum annual review with reference to paragraph 4.7.13.
+4.10.20 If a client account is opened on behalf of a single client or there are sub-accounts for each individual client where funds are not comingled at the FI, the FI should establish the identity of the underlying client(s) in addition to that of the solicitor opening the account.
+4.11 High -risk situ ations s.15, Sch.
+2 4.11.1 Section 15 of Schedule 2 specifies that an FI must, in any situation that by its nature presents a higher risk of ML/TF, take additional measures to mitigate the risk of ML/TF.
+Additional measures 33 or EDD should be taken to mitigate the ML/TF risk involved, which for illustration purposes, may include:

-Additional measures should be documented in the FI's policiesy and procedures.
+33 Additional measures should be documented in the FI's policies and procedures.